dat3Cph/material/flowJPA/week1/JpaLifecycleAndAnnotationExercise.md

-# Student Exercise

-**Exercise 1: Mapping Entities and Annotations**
+# JPA Lifecycle and Annotations

+## Objective:

-Objective: Apply JPA annotations to map Java classes to database tables and understand entity lifecycle.
+**Apply JPA annotations to map Java classes to database tables and understand entity lifecycle.**

 1. Create a new Java project using Maven.
 2. Define a simple entity class called "Student" with attributes like `id`, `firstName`, `lastName`, `email` and `age`.
 Remember to include a no-arg constructor.
 3. Use JPA annotations to map the entity class to a database table named `students`.
-The `email` property should be unique.
+4. Add a constraint to the `email` attribute to ensure that the email address is unique.
-4. Include appropriate annotations such as `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, and `@Column` to define the primary key and attributes mapping.
+5. Include appropriate annotations such as `@Entity`, `@Table`, `@Id`, `@GeneratedValue`, and `@Column` to define the primary key and attributes mapping.
-5. Add a Main class with a main method and one static property: `EntityManagerFactory`.
+5. Add a `Main.class` including a main method
 6. Create the following methods and add it to the Main class:
    - `public static void createStudent(Student student)` - This method should create a new student and persist it to the database.
    - `public static Student readStudent(int id)` - This method should read a student from the database using the student's id.